 - The bus ride from Stop 1 (right near Watchman Campground) to Stop 9 (Temple of Sinawava) takes about 40 minutes.

 - You Don’t Need to Rent Gear

 - Unless you’re going in winter and need a dry suit, you don’t need to rent gear from Zion Outfitters.
-Just come prepared with your own close-toed water shoes (I used these ones from Amazon) and you’ll be fine!
+Just come prepared with your own close-toed water shoes.
+I used these ones from Amazon but the best ones are these Keen Waterproof Sandals.
 Also, there are plenty of walking sticks left at the entrance to The Narrows that you can choose from to take along with you on your hike.

 - The Hike is as Long as You Want it To Be

 - It’s pretty rare to have such an epic hike that literally all fitness levels can enjoy.
 For The Narrows hike, the first mile is a well-maintained path that leads to the spot where you can enter the river.
 From here, you can wade through the river as long as you want before turning around and hiking back out.
 The furthest you’re able to go without a permit is the ~10-mile round trip hike to Big Springs.
 I went about 2.5 miles in just a bit past the area called “Wall Street” before turning around to come back.